 • • •

-To achieve long-term motivational goals, you must increase your cognitive capacity.
-Here’s a list of foods and exercises to improve your brain health.
+To achieve long-term goals, you must overcome cognitive dissonance.
+Here’s a list of foods and exercises to improve your brain health and improve cognitive ability.

 • • •